Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 - If the research is being conducted in a health authority facility it confirms the relevant health authority leadership is aware and supports the research.

-- Reference letter from a clinician in a rural (RSA) community – this letter should confirm your commitment and connection to rural practice and indicate the reference sees the relevancy and value of the project for health care and patients in rural BC.
+- Reference letter from a clinician in a rural (RSA) community – this letter should confirm your commitment and connection to rural practice and indicate the reference sees the relevancy and value of the project for rural health care and rural patients.

 - If conducting research with First Nations communities or populations, you must also provide letter(s) of support from Band Council(s) of the participating communities and also any participating/impacted Indigenous organization(s) as needed for the particular project